 IMPROVING THE LIVES OF ADULT CYSTIC FIBROSIS PATIENTS

-Thru October, we've already fulfilled over 75 patient requests for assistance in 2017.
-Since founding Spiritus Project in Mar, 2015, we've provided over 200 Spiritus hospital admission bags and over 225 refill bags to adult cystic fibrosis patients.
+In 2017, we responded to nearly 125 patient requests for assistance and delivered 125 hospital admission and refill bags.
+Since founding Spiritus Project in March, 2015, we've provided over 225 Spiritus hospital admission bags and over 275 refill bags to North Carolina-based adult cystic fibrosis patients.

-With your help, the all-volunteer team at Spiritus Project has positively impacted over 500 patients, family, caregivers and other interested parties since obtaining our official charity designation in early 2015.
+With your help, the all-volunteer team at Spiritus Project has positively impacted well over 500 patients, family, caregivers and other related parties since being founded in early 2015.
 THANK YOU!

 - October, 2017 - Purchased dehumidifier to improve air quality in patient home.
 Provided transportation and food assistance for extended hospitalization.
 Helped with auto repairs to insure patient could get to required appointments.
 Provided assistance with rent, utilities and food for several patients.